LATINO BOOK REVIEW

 David Miklos | Debris

 Puerto Trinidad is a town left behind, haunted by the memories it hides.
 Mothers.
 The young.
 Those who have escaped.
 Cycles of life and death, secrets and curiosity.
-Somehow bound by consciousness and separated by time and distance, the characters Continue reading...
+Somehow bound by consciousness and separated by time and distance, the Continue reading...
 12/27/17

 Daniel Chacón | The Cholo Tree